German Verbs

 machen / to do; present tense

-As noted above, how the verb is conjugated is determined by two major factors:
+As noted above, verb conjugation depends on two factors:

-In this lesson, we will only focus on the present tense.
+In this lesson, we will focus on the present tense.

 2. Regular German Verbs

 Most German verbs, called regular verbs, follow a common conjugation pattern.
-This means that if you know how to conjugate one verb of this kind, you will be able to do so to others in the same way.
+If you know how to conjugate one regular verb, you can do the same for others.
+Machen is a regular verb.
+Another example is gehen, which means "to go."

 PronounmachengehenEnding